Exploring Efficient Open-Vocabulary Segmentation in the Remote Sensing: Visualization

 \subsection{Comparison of visualization}

 As depicted in \cref{fig:fig_04_segmentation}, a comparison is made among the segmentation visualizations of multiple models.
 These models were trained on the DLRSD dataset and then tested on the Vaihingen dataset.
 Each row corresponds to a different model, while the columns represent various image samples.
-RSKT-Seg demonstrates notable effectiveness in this comparison.
-Compared to other models, RSKT-Seg shows a relatively lower rate of misclassification and a more precise identification of object boundaries.
+Compared to other models, RSKT-Seg shows a more precise identification of object boundaries.